List of Streisand effect examples: United States

 Caricature of Devin Nunes and a cow.

 In March 2019, US Representative (R–California) Devin Nunes filed a defamation lawsuit against Twitter and three users for US$250 million in damages.
 One user named in the lawsuit, the parody account @DevinCow (Name: Devin Nunes' cow), had 1,200 followers before the lawsuit.
 After the suit, however, @DevinCow had gained some 600,000 additional followers.

 In October 2020, the New York Post published emails from a laptop owned by Hunter Biden, the son of Democratic presidential nominee Joe Biden, detailing an alleged corruption scheme.
 After internal discussion that debated whether the story may have originated from Russian misinformation and propaganda, Twitter blocked the story from their platform and locked the accounts of those who shared a link to the article, including the New York Posts own Twitter account, and White House Press Secretary Kayleigh McEnany, among others.
 Researchers at MIT cited the increase of 5,500 shares every 15 minutes to about 10,000 shares shortly after Twitter censored the story, as evidence of the Streisand effect nearly doubling the attention the story received.
 Twitter removed the ban the following day.

 Around the time that American politician JD Vance was nominated as the 2024 Republican vice presidential candidate, a July 15, 2024 Twitter post falsely said that Vance's memoir Hillbilly Elegy described him masturbating using a latex glove placed between couch cushions, leading to the creation of several Internet memes.
 This transparently false Internet hoax gained enough virality that the Associated Press published a fact check on July 24 to debunk it, but the agency removed the fact check from its website the next day saying it had not gone through the agency's "standard editing process".
 The removal itself became a news item, drawing more attention to the hoax, and it was described by The Daily Telegraph as an example of the Streisand effect.

+On February 17th, 2026, a Federal Communications Commission rule change led to the suppression of the interview with a Texas senatorial candidate James Talarico on the CBS The Late Show with Stephen Colbert.
+The interview was instead published on YouTube where it reached 3 million views in just 18 hours, compared to the show rating of 2.69 million viewers on average in the last quarter of 2025.